 Chances are, if you live in Portland, you love your craft beer.
-Fortunately our fair city is packed with great breweries for you to hit — even with kids in tow.
-That’s right!
-You don’t have to get a sitter to enjoy your favorite suds.
-The following local purveyors of fine craft brews also serve up a whole lot of room to roam and play along and awesome menus for tykes.
+Fortunately, our fair city is packed breweries that welcome kids.
+The following purveyors of fine craft brews serve up a whole lot of room to roam and play along and awesome menus for tykes.
 Grab your kiddos and get ready to enjoy some suds and tasty grub at these kid-friendly breweries.
 Read on to find out more.

 Hopworks Urban Brewery (HUB)

-When it comes to being kid friendly, Hopworks Urban Brewery (aka HUB) goes the extra mile.
+Hopworks Urban Brewery (aka HUB) goes the extra mile to accommodate beer lovers with kids.
 It’s got a fully stocked play areas where kids can entertain themselves with toys while you enjoy your brew.
 The kid’s menu is stocked standard favorites like like pizza strips and the Little Brewer’s Burger both of which are guaranteed to please.
 There’s even organic baby food available for $2 a jar.
 If your family is looking for a fun trek, take your tikes on their trikes to the Hopworks Bike Bar located on Williams.

 Hopworks Urban Brewery